shadowweb/blackjack/README.md

 Build
 =====

+The game was developed on Ubuntu Linux.
 To build use a simple "make" command.

 Play
 ====